pfheatwole/thesis/source/foil_geometry.rst

 It's annoying to design the section leading edges directly.
-Instead, decompose it into two separate vectors: one from the section origin (the section leading edge) to some arbitrary *reference point* :math:`RP`, and one from the reference point to the canopy origin:
+Instead, decompose it into two separate vectors: one from the section origin (the section leading edge) to some arbitrary *reference point* :math:`RP`, and one from the reference point to the foil origin:

 .. math::